NJIT-WIS/mywebclass-agile-docs/documentation/my_documentation/theme_management_and_development.md

     Product Development: Examine the website development process to ensure that it supports product development using the pull method, including customer feedback, continuous experimentation, and data-driven decision making.

     Lean Startup Methodology: Verify that the website's product development practices align with the lean startup methodology, including hypothesis testing, minimum viable products, and validated learning.

+## Test Execution
+    1. Review the website development process documentation to verify that it follows agile methodologies.
+    2. Examine the website development process to verify that it follows lean management principles.
+    3. Observe the website development process in action to ensure that it supports product development using the pull method.
+    4. Verify that the website's product development practices align with the lean startup methodology by reviewing product development documentation and observing product development activities.